luciangutu/ZeroSSL-CertRenew/README.md

 # ZeroSSL-CertRenew
-A python script that automatically renews the certificate on ZeroSSL
+A Python script that automatically renews the certificate on ZeroSSL.

+Requirements:
-The script assumes that certificates are stored under /etc/ssl/certs/ The script assumes that the www-root/DocumentRoot is stored in /var/www/<domain.com>/web/ and the certificates are under /var/www/<domain.com>/ssl/
+- certificates are stored under /etc/ssl/certs/
+- www-root/DocumentRoot is stored in /var/www/<domain.com>/web/ and the certificates are under /var/www/<domain.com>/ssl/
+- Python 3

 OpenSSL is used to create the private key and csr.